TBMOPA-WP/wpds-shortcodes-w-user/README.md

 # WP Discourse Shortcodes

-TEST!
+ANOTHER TEST!
 The WP Discourse Shortcodes plugin provides a few shortcodes for displaying Discourse content on your WordPress site.
 It currently has the following shortcodes:

 - `discourse_topics` - displays a Discourse topic list